-But even before that, Jennifer Lopez was part of the Fly Girls troupe on In Living Color and playing the iconic lead role in Selena, the film that earned her a Golden Globe nomination and paved the way for Latinas in Hollywood and beyond.
+Well before she carved her name as an enduring pop and fashion icon, Jennifer Lopez was part of the Fly Girls troupe on In Living Color and playing the iconic lead role in Selena, the film that earned her a Golden Globe nomination and paved the way for Latinas in Hollywood and beyond.
 In fact, the popstar has broken ground in more ways than one.
 To this day, she still holds the high honors of one truly singular success: she’s the only woman in the universe to have a number one movie and a number one album at the same time – The Wedding Planner starring opposite Matthew McConaughey and her second studio release J.Lo, respectively.

 Since Lopez first appeared in the entertainment business in 1991, she has been an unstoppable force, retaining star power without ever seeing it wane.
-In fact, at the age of 49 (she just celebrated her birthday this week), she is more beautiful, more in shape, more popular, and more powerful than ever.
+In fact, at the age of 50, she is more beautiful, more in shape, more popular, and more powerful than ever.
 There are very few celebrities that even approximate her caliber, and fewer still that have had the ability to retain it for so long.
 Lopez is rewriting the rulebook all by herself.

 Born in the Bronx to Puerto Rican parents, Guadalupe Rodríguez and David López, she was the middle daughter out of three girls.
 Although her family was lower income when she was born, they eventually worked hard enough to save up for a two-story home, which was considered a step up from their original apartment in Castle Hill.
 By the age of five, Lopez was enrolled in singing and dancing lessons, and showed an aptitude for both at a young age.